-Despite Bodrum’s reputation as being a somewhat Bohemian resort, there are numerous halal hotels in Bodrum.
-It is possible to find suitable accommodation fitting any budget.
-There are hotels with swimming pools which are allocated for the sole use of women at certain times of the day, spa centres which can be reserved for private use, facilities for children and many others with the halal-friendly features you are looking for.
+Despite Bodrum’s reputation as being a somewhat Bohemian resort, there are plenty of halal properties to suit all budgets.
+There are hotels with pools which are allocated for the sole use of women at certain times of the day, spa centres which can be reserved for private use, facilities for children and many others with the halal-friendly features you are looking for.

 Bodrum also offers a wide range of halal villas.
 You can book a villa as a family and prepare your own food, swim in the private pool and sunbathe without any concern for privacy.
 You also have the alternative of eating at a restaurant in the complex, where available, and spending more of your time relaxing.